Role & Responsibilities

 - Represent Medair at local level coordination meetings involving local authorities, other NGOs, etc.

 - Manage all stocks within the field location ensuring proper stock keeping records are in place.

 - Manage the correct and timely ordering of needed stocks and supplies to the field location in coordination with the Project Manager.

 - Promote and use the Medair intranet and other operating procedures, ensuring that all standardised formats are used and guidelines are followed.

-- Implement relevant policies and standards relating to health service delivery including Sphere and HAP standards, Ministry of Health and donor guidelines and other good practice.
+- Implement relevant policies and standards relating to service delivery including Sphere and HAP standards, Ministry of Health and donor guidelines and other good practice.

 - Participate in Medair internal workshops and distance learning sessions to keep up with changing trends, new guidelines and best practices.